Skip to main content

 mRNA vaccine

-How is the monoclonal antibody made?
+How are the monoclonal antibody products made?

-The monoclonal antibody is one that can bind to the F protein on RSV, preventing the virus from binding to and entering cells.
+Both monoclonal antibody products include an antibody that can bind to protein F on RSV.
+When the antibody binds to protein F, it prevents the virus from binding to and entering cells.
 It is a type of antibody known as immunoglobulin G (IgG).
-This type of antibody is commonly found circulating in our blood.
-The gene for the IgG antibody is added to mammalian cells, so that when the cells reproduce in the lab, they also make the antibodies, which are then purified.
+This type of antibody is commonly found in our blood.

-Does the RSV vaccine for adults work?
+Does the RSV vaccine work in adults?

 In clinical trials, a single dose of either protein-based RSV vaccine for adults prevented RSV infections associated with the lower respiratory tract in about 70 to 90 of 100 vaccine recipients.
 The mRNA-based RSV vaccine protected about 60 to 80 of 100 vaccine recipients against lower respiratory tract infections in clinical trials.